Safety is our #1 priority when a conversation about closing or delaying school takes place.

 When to delay and when to close?

 Either way, we are very aware how families’ schedules and daycare arrangements are affected!
 A two-hour delay may be called when indications are that the weather conditions will improve shortly.
-Click here for the two-hour delay schedules and block scheduling for our three middle schools and Penn High School.
+Click here for the two-hour delay schedules.

 Please note parents should not drop off students when school is delayed or canceled for any reason until approved scheduled times.
 School buildings remain locked until they are scheduled to open.